 “Choline is a necessary ingredient for the nervous system to develop and work correctly with roles in DNA synthesis, cell structure, and messaging.
 Deficiencies can lead to many developmental issues, and it’s hypothesized that marijuana can contribute to this deficiency,” Heathman said.

 Choline also appears to help offset the risks of maternal marijuana use.

 “Maternal choline transported into the amniotic fluid activates specific receptors in the fetal brain that are otherwise negatively impacted by marijuana,” Dr. Meagan Haynes, an OB-GYN at Yale Medicine, said.

 Choline is likely able to somewhat protect the brain against the effects of marijuana and, therefore, help promote normal brain development.

-Up to 95 percent of pregnant women consume less choline than the recommended intake levels, which is 450 milligrams per day, according to the National Institutes of Health (NIH).
+Up to 95 percent of pregnant women consume less choline than the recommended intake levels, which is 450 milligrams per day, according to the

 To support the development of your baby, regardless of whether or not you use marijuana, it’s crucial to eat choline-rich foods — such as egg yolks, lean red meat, fish, poultry, legumes, and nuts.

 You can also take choline supplements, but most prenatal vitamins contain only a small amount of choline.

 “It’s quite clear from the scientific data that choline should be a required supplemental nutrient during all pregnancies, and more particularly in the pregnancies of women using marijuana regularly,” Dr. Felice Gersh, an OB-GYN and founder of the Integrative Medical Group of Irvine, in Irvine, California, told Healthline.